Mohammad-jf/gym-exercises/README.md

 # Getting Started with Create React App
-!important : for running app you should register in rapid api/exercisesdb api and use you api key in your request options.
+!important : for running app you should register in rapid api/exercisesdb api and use your api key in your request options.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).